-Rescuers in China have successfully freed all 29 workers who were trapped for nearly a day in a flooded coal mine in the country’s southwestern Sichuan province.
+Rescuers in China have successfully freed at least seven of 29 workers trapped for nearly a day in a flooded coal mine in the country’s southwestern Sichuan province.

 State broadcaster China Central Television showed live images of miners being taken from the mine on stretchers to ambulances on Monday, a day after the small Batian mine suddenly flooded.

 The miners still underground have been confirmed alive and are in stable condition, CCTV reported.